daftspaniel/daftpyweek19/README.md

 You are an intergalactic carpet fitter on a mission to fit out the Universe 'one room' and one carpet tile at a time!
-Of course, complications such as monsters arise :-) As you are in interior design and not the marines, your only option is to avoid them.
+Of course, complications such as monsters arise :-) As you are in the interior design division and not the marines, your only option is to avoid them.

 Use WASD to move around or D-pad on a gamepad.
+You carry 30 tiles at a time, if you run out then return to your ship to get more.